-Polish Model Veronica Bielik Flaunts Killer Physique In Skintight Leggings And Tie-Front Crop Top
+Polish Model Veronica Bielik Flaunts Killer Physique In Skintight Leggings And Front-Tie Crop Top

 Bielik wore a pair of black leggings that sat just below her bellybutton, clinging to her slim midsection while outlining her strong hips.
 The yoga pants had patterns down the thighs, including a sheer strip that showed a bit of skin.

-Bielik paired her leggings with a tie-front crop top in pink, which complimented her sun-kissed skin.
+Bielik paired her leggings with a front-tie crop top in pink, which complimented her sun-kissed skin.
 The top featured thick straps that went over her shoulder.
 It also boasted a low neckline that dipped into her chest, showcasing her buxom figure.
 The tag she added with the post revealed her outfit was from Alo Yoga, a brand that often patterns up with models and influencers.

 In her caption, Bielik joked that the next-door neighbor is starting to look quite cute after two weeks in home isolation during the COVID-19 pandemic.